docker/docs/engine/getstarted-voting-app/index.md

 ## Docker stacks and services

-To deploy the voting app, we will run the `docker stack deploy` command with this `docker-stack.yml` file to pull the referenced images and launch the services in a swarm.
+To deploy the voting app, we will run the `docker stack deploy -c docker-stack.yml new-stack-name` command with this file and a new stack name provided to pull the referenced images and launch the services in a swarm.
 This allows us to run the application across multiple servers, and use swarm mode for load balancing and performance.
 Rather than thinking about running individual containers, we can start to model deployments